-Configuration Mapping Dependency Kind Usage Foundation Library ( Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 1.6.
-14. 5.1.6.
-14 Add-On Library ( JAR Embedded in the firmware only, not in the Virtual Dedefault->default ) vice vdruntime->default Add-On Library ( JAR Embedded in the Virtual Device only, not in the ) firmware Add-On Library ( JAR Embedded in both the firmware and the Virtual Device default->default; ) vdruntime->default platform->platformDev Platform ( JPF ) Platform dependency used to build the firmware and pract of III->pract of IIIDev the Virtual Device.
+Configuration Mapping Dependency Kind Usage Foundation Library ( Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) default->default Add-On Library ( JAR Embedded in the firmware only, not in the Virtual De- ) vice vdruntime->default Add-On Library ( JAR Embedded in the Virtual Device only, not in the ) firmware Add-On Library ( JAR Embedded in both the firmware and the Virtual Device default->default; ) vdruntime->default platform->platformDev Platform ( JPF ) Platform dependency used to build the firmware and the Virtual Device.
 There are other ways to select the platform (see Platform Selection ) kernelapi->default Runtime Environ- See Define a Runtime Environment ment ( JAR ) systemapp->application Application ( WPK ) Linked into both the firmware and the Virtual Device as System Application.
 There are other ways to select Sys- tem Applications (see Add System Applications ) Application ( WPK ) Linked into the firmware only as System Application. systemapp-fw->application